Mountain-Hydrology-Research-Group/data-analysis/book/overview/a-syllabus.md

 * A PDF copy of the jupyter notebook file(s)
   * To save your notebook as a PDF, go to *File* > *Export Notebook As...* > *Export Notebook to PDF*, this will download a PDF file copy of your notebook to your personal computer which you can upload to Canvas

 Homework will be graded on a scale of 1 to 10, with 10 being the best.
 Homework handed in late will be accepted up to (but not later than) Tuesday at 5:00 pm (Pacific Time), but two grade points will be deducted from the grade for late assignments (i.e. a late assignment that would receive a 10 if handed in on time will be assigned a grade of 8).
 Late homework assignments will not be accepted after 5:00 pm (Pacific Time) on the Tuesday following the due date.
-Everyone's lowest scoring homework assignment will be dropped.
+Everyone's lowest scoring homework assignment will be dropped at the end of the quarter.

 Homework solutions will be posted in the Solutions folder on [Canvas](https://canvas.uw.edu/) on the Tuesday (5:00 pm) after the assignment was turned in.